-In Ethiopa our projects continue to go from strength to strength.
+In Ethiopia, our projects continue to go from strength to strength.
 Our latest achievements include the four community nurseries now established in Konso in the southwest, and a further twenty community nurseries in Dimtu, located in the centre of the country.

 Ethiopia is a country that has been ravaged.
 Well known for its human disasters, the cycle of poverty is difficult to escape.
 As Ethiopia’s population continues to grow there continues to be further pressure made on already degraded land.
-After prolonged unsustainable approaches to land use many issues persist.
+After prolonged unsustainable approaches to land use, many issues persist.
 Land fertility and productivity have been severely affected.
 A desperate people, forced to farm even more intensively to survive, combined with many natural challenges such as droughts, soil type and topography, have meant that Ethiopia’s tragic plight continues.

 Our partner organisations’ establishment of four community nurseries in Konso has secured the distribution of approximately 260,000 seedlings each rainy season.
-In Gurage the focus has been on training and education alongside ensuring seed production.
+In Gurage, the focus has been on training and education alongside ensuring seed production.
 Over 1,000,000 seedlings were produced, and in addition to this, organisations were involved in training individuals and groups in agroforestry, nursery management, sustainable farming and land use practices.

 A similar project has taken place in Oromiya State where our partner organisations have helped local people, farmers and community groups establish twenty community nurseries.
 These seedlings, once ready, will provide trees for coffee, shade for local people, as well as providing animal fodder and wood for fuel.